Guest Blog: Bill Magee on How Cloud is Good for Business

 The event was enjoyed by a mix of attendees with some having already made the move to a Hybrid Cloud environment

 Bottom line to a Capito-organised Roundtable Discussion also featuring Citrix and Microsoft at the software giant's Waverley Gate Edinburgh HQ, is that myths surrounding the move to the Cloud as being somehow bad for business are finally consigned to the digital dustbin.

-Capito's Head of Sales and Marketing Robert Pate, Iain Begg, Sales Manager, Scotland for Citrix and his colleague Senior Systems Engineer, Toby Brown (pictured left), plus Microsoft's Account Technology Strategist, Andrew Ord (pictured below right), together laid it on the line about the commercial power of all things Cloud.
+Capito's Head of Sales and Marketing Robert Pate, Iain Begg, Sales Manager, Scotland for Citrix and his colleague Senior Systems Engineer, Toby Brown (pictured), plus Microsoft's Account Technology Strategist, Andrew Ord (pictured below right), together laid it on the line about the commercial power of all things Cloud.